 Although there is very little current research on the adult IDD population, most studies estimate between 5 and 7 million persons living in the United Stated with IDD.
 There is a strong national trend away from guardianship among individuals with intellectual and developmental disabilities (IDD) and toward presumed decision-making capacity and the preservation of legal capacity.
-Individuals with IDD are presumed competent and able to manage their own affairs, aided by supported decision-making, a network of friends and family, and adequate resources including education and other supportive services. \\vii\\
+Individuals with IDD are presumed competent and able to manage their own affairs, aided by supported decision-making, a network of friends and family, and adequate resources including education and other supportive services. vii

 There is a percentage of these individuals whose disability is severe or profound enough, or is combined with other conditions such as a serious behavioral disorder, mental health diagnosis or substance abuse disorder, to necessitate legal guardianship for the benefit and protection of the individual.
 According to the National Association for the Dually Diagnosed, many children and adults have more than one type of intellectual or developmental disability and 30-35% also have a psychiatric disorder, a significantly higher prevalence than in the general population.
 The general population, a risk further increased by co-occurring mental health disorders or incarceration.
 They are more likely to experience adverse effects of substance use as well as greater barriers to treatment.
 The general population of the benefit and protection of the individual.
+According to the National Association of the individual.
+According to the National Association of the individual.
+According to the National Association of the individual individual.
 According to the National Association of the individual individual.
 According to the National Association of the individual individual